textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

 # **delete_list_avatar**
 > delete_list_avatar(id => $id)

+Delete an avatar for a list

-Delete an avatar for the list
+Delete an avatar for a list

 ### Example
 ```perl